TaylorTheDeveloper/OPSYS_P1/README.md

 /usr/include/unistd.h:879:12: note: expected ‘char *’ but argument is of type ‘const char **’ extern int gethostname (char *__name, size_t __len) __THROW __nonnull ((1));
             ^
+   - Issue: When trying to run a program that doesnt exist, the shell doesnt take in input properly.
+9-16-14

    - issue with tokenizing and parseing forces us to decide to make certain variables global